gaultier/blog/optimization-tales-cockroachdb-part2-slow-logout.md

 ## One last hurdle: does the row even exist?

 Some variations of this query actually check if the `UPDATE` affected any rows.
 If it did not, it means the session token did not exist, and the endpoint returns an error.
 Which is a bit debatable to me because it breaks idempotency and I don't really see the point.
-But it was important to me to do any breaking changes.
+But it was important to me to avoid any breaking changes.

 And the problem is that by adding `WHERE active = true`, we broke it: we cannot distinguish anymore whether the row count is 0 because the row did not exist, or because it existed and was already marked as inactive.